pedroth/nabladown.js/README.md

 # TODO

 1. Optimize html generation
    - Remove unnecessary spans, divs, etc.
-1. Optimize parse to use success/fail/either monad instead of exceptions(or function)
+1. Add multiple types of indentations in lists
+1. Optimize Playground
+	 - Loading screen
+	 - Render by chunks
+   - Show token info in playground
 2. Total compatibility between nodejs and browser rendering.
- .
-Copy button doesn't work when generating html as string
+	- Copy button doesn't work when generating html as string
-2. Change some recursions to linear recursions or just loops
- - Apply parseAnyBut loop to parseDocument, parseExpressions, ...
 2. Add dialog in images (expanding images in cell phone)
+2. Order of footnote or footnote definition should irrelevant
 2. Add images with custom sizes (?)
-3. Add multi-line paragraps in lists and footnotes
-2. Show token info in playground
 3. Use local katex style instead of online one
-3. Add multiple types of indentations in lists
 3. Add `quotes >` to be compatible with Markdown (low priority)
 3. Multiple styles in code rendering
+2. Change some recursions to linear recursions or just loops
+	 - Apply parseAnyBut loop to parseDocument, parseExpressions, ...
+1. Optimize parse to use success/fail/either monad instead of exceptions(or function)